 Resources for CSEC and Human Trafficking Survivors

-This newly updated and comprehensive guide is compiled by San Diego Youth Services STARS program.
+This updated and comprehensive guide is compiled by San Diego Youth Services STARS program.
 It includes local community-based, legal, health care, school-based, housing, child welfare and law enforcement resources for CSEC and human trafficking survivors in San Diego County.
 Help is available.

 – Recursos Para Sobrevivientes De Trata De Personas Y CSEC